LeanerCloud/AutoSpotting/README.md

     down-payment or long term commitment.

 * **Easy to install and set up on existing environments based on AutoScaling**
-  * you can literally get started within minutes, unlike SpotFleets or other tools which may require a considerable migration effort.
+  * you can literally get started within minutes.
   * only needs to be installed once, in a single region, and can handle all other regions without any additional configuration (but can also be restricted to just a few regions if desired).